johnnyawesome/LogisticMap/README.md

 ## Links

-The  [Mandelbrot Setp](https://github.com/johnnyawesome/Mandelbrot) very is closely related to the Mandelbrot set.
+The  [Mandelbrot Set](https://github.com/johnnyawesome/Mandelbrot) very is closely related to the Bifurcation Diagram / Logistic Map.
 Check out [this Project](https://github.com/johnnyawesome/Mandelbrot) for the code, and  [this blogpost](https://breaksome.tech/coding-the-mandelbrot-set-in-p5js/) to learn more about it.